simonspa/corryvreckan/src/modules/EventLoaderEUDAQ2/README.md

 If the data of multiple detectors is stored in the same file as sub-events, it must be ensured that the event defining the time frame is processed first.
 This is achieved by instantiating two event loaders in the desired order and providing them with the same input data file.
+The individual (sub-) events are compared against the detector type.

 For each event, the algorithm checks for an event on the clipboard.
 If none is available, the current event defines the event on the clipboard.